-This quote summarize perfectly the situation.
+This quote summarizes perfectly the situation.
 As usual, I'll use only Free/Libre and open-Source software: Krita, Inkscape, Scribus on my Kubuntu 18.04.2 LTS.
 Yet, my printer provides a tutorial for Scribus, the *.icc and templates.
-(A friendly-FLOSS printer?
+(A FLOSS-friendly printer?
 Only when I'll receive perfect prints I'll be able to tell).

 Multilingual, collaborative on Git

 English only?
 What about Spanish?
 Russian? or more?
 That's one of the most ambitious part of my project: I started to design a multilingual system for the maximum automation around a GIT repo with scripting.
 I plan to use the data already translated in order to publish a lot of languages; but I'll also need help to translate specific texts.
 This will come after, I'll start with the English version.

 My printer works only with the CGATS21_CRPC1.icc CMYK color profile and the PDF/X-1a or PDF/X-3 file format.
 I can't expect in this process a man in the middle reviewing my file on a machine with proprietary software like the one of Adobe: everything goes directly to the print machine: it must be compliant and perfect.
 If anything fails, I'll have to pay for the mistake and the time of the operator.
 Also, PDF/X-1a or PDF/X-3 mean no transparency for designing the page.

 Without transparency, I'll have to overlay page with translation and without to clean credits.